brucemcpherson/vbaJavaScript/scripts/jscript_vba.md

 ## VBA Module: **[jscript](/scripts/jscript.vba "source is here")**
 ### Type: StdModule

-This procedure list for repo (vbaJavaScript) was automatically created on 6/24/2015 12:01:38 PM by VBAGit.
+This procedure list for repo (vbaJavaScript) was automatically created on 6/25/2015 10:03:23 AM by VBAGit.
 For more information see the [desktop liberation site](http://ramblings.mcpher.com/Home/excelquirks/drivesdk/gettinggithubready "desktop liberation")

 Below is a section for each procedure in jscript